Lightstreamer/Lightstreamer-example-Quickstart-client-blackberry/README.md

 ## Details

-This example, called "Tester", is not made for running on real devices, since its output is written on the console.
+These examples, called "Tester" and "DistictTester", are not made for running on real devices, since the output is written on the console.
 Moreover nothing is displayed on the display.

 <!-- END DESCRIPTION lightstreamer-example-quickstart-client-blackberry -->

-By the current configuration, specified in "/src/javametest/tester.java", the demo tries to connect to a local installation of Lightstreamer Server.
+By the current configuration, specified in `/src/javametest/Tester.java` and in in `/src/javametest/DistinctTester.java`, the demos try to connect to a local installation of Lightstreamer Server.
 If needed, the host name, the port number, the Adapter Set name and the Data Adapter name could be changed in the source code.

-The demo is suitable for running with the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java), [PORTFOLIO_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java) and [CHAT_ROOM](https://github.com/Weswit/Lightstreamer-example-Chat-adapter-java) Data Adapters.
+The demos are suitable for running with the [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java), [PORTFOLIO_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java) and [CHAT_ROOM](https://github.com/Weswit/Lightstreamer-example-Chat-adapter-java) Data Adapters.

 Check out the sources code for further explanations.